2023–24 AFC Cup group stage

 The 2023–24 AFC Cup group stage was played from 18 September to 11 December 2023.
 A total of 36 teams competed in the group stage to decide the 11 places in the knockout stage of the 2023–24 AFC Cup.

 Draw

 The draw for the group stage was held on 24 August 2023 at AFC House in Kuala Lumpur, Malaysia.
 The 36 teams were drawn into nine groups of four teams: three groups each in the West Asia Zone (Groups A–C) and the ASEAN Zone (Groups F–H), one group in the Central Asia Zone (Groups E), and one group each in the South Asia Zone (Group D) and the East Asia Zone (Group I).
 For each zone, teams were seeded into four pots and drawn into the relevant positions within each group, based on their association ranking and their seeding within their association, in consideration of technical balance between groups.
-Teams from the same association in zones with more than one group (West Asia Zone and ASEAN Zone) could not be drawn into the same group.
+Teams from the same association in zones with more than one group (West Asia Zone and ASEAN Zone) cannot be drawn into the same group.